 While there are two paradigms of estimations in quantum metrology \cite{PARIS2009IJQI}, local and global, the current research on the issue is largely confined to local estimations \cite{Giovannetti2006PRL,PARIS2009IJQI,zhaoQuantumMetrologyIndefinite2020,Demkowicz_Dobrza_ski_2012,DemkowiczDobrzanski2014PRL,yangMemoryEffectsQuantum2019,Cheng2019PRA,altherrQuantumMetrologyNonMarkovian2021,Liu2022AQT,Zhang2022nQI,Ullah2023PRR,Kurdzialek2023PRL,liuOptimalStrategiesQuantum2023}.
 This bias is partially attributed to the fact that the performance of local estimation strategies is characterized by the quantum Fisher information (QFI) \cite{braunsteinStatisticalDistanceGeometry1994,Zhang2020PRR} and many powerful tools are available for computing the QFI.
 However, unless dealing with a special class of probability models \cite{DemkowiczDobrzanski2015PO}, local estimation strategies require the parameter to be approximately known.
 This severely restricts their applicability, excluding diverse situations where little is known about the parameter \textit{a priori} \cite{Gorecki2020PRL,Gorecki2022PRL}.
 Alternatively, the knowledge about the parameter may be acquired \textit{a posteriori} using a sufficiently large number of measurement samples \cite{BarndorffNielsen2000JoPAMaG,Gill2000PRA}, which, nevertheless, demands too much experimental effort.

 Here we target a paradigm shift towards global estimations.
-In marked contrast to local ones, global estimation strategies can operate reliably even with a few measurement data and no substantial prior knowledge about the parameter \cite{Valeri2020nQI,Montenegro2021PRL,Rubio2021PRL,Mok2021CP}.
+Unlike local ones, global estimation strategies can operate reliably even with a few measurement data and no substantial prior knowledge about the parameter \cite{Valeri2020nQI,Montenegro2021PRL,Rubio2021PRL,Mok2021CP}.
 This general applicability is highly valuable in realistic settings, given the limited capabilities of near-term quantum sensors \cite{Preskill2018Q,Jiao2023AQT}.
 Unfortunately, useful tools for evaluating the performance of global estimation strategies are currently lacking \cite{Meyer2023,Bavaresco2023}, raising technical obstacles in tackling the mentioned issue.
-Consequently, whereas many advancements have been made towards fully understanding quantum metrological advantages of local estimation strategies \cite{Giovannetti2006PRL,PARIS2009IJQI,zhaoQuantumMetrologyIndefinite2020,Demkowicz_Dobrza_ski_2012,DemkowiczDobrzanski2014PRL,yangMemoryEffectsQuantum2019,Cheng2019PRA,altherrQuantumMetrologyNonMarkovian2021,Liu2022AQT,Zhang2022nQI,Ullah2023PRR,Kurdzialek2023PRL,liuOptimalStrategiesQuantum2023}, much less is known for global estimation strategies.
+Consequently, whereas significant advancements have been made towards fully understanding quantum metrological advantages in local estimations \cite{Giovannetti2006PRL,PARIS2009IJQI,zhaoQuantumMetrologyIndefinite2020,Demkowicz_Dobrza_ski_2012,DemkowiczDobrzanski2014PRL,yangMemoryEffectsQuantum2019,Cheng2019PRA,altherrQuantumMetrologyNonMarkovian2021,Liu2022AQT,Zhang2022nQI,Ullah2023PRR,Kurdzialek2023PRL,liuOptimalStrategiesQuantum2023}, the progress in global estimations has remained quite limited so far.

 The key innovation of this Letter is to develop a technique, dubbed virtual imaginary time evolution (ITE), which allows us to establish an equality between the information about the parameter gained in a global estimation and the QFI associated with a virtual local estimation.
 We can therefore figure out the ultimate precision achievable in global estimation strategies by computing the QFI.
-Aided by our technique, we show that there exists a strict hierarchy of ultimate precision achievable in global estimation strategies ($i$)-($iv$).
+Aided by our technique, we tackle the hierarchy problem on ultimate precision achievable in global estimation strategies, which stands out due to its vital role in understanding quantum metrological advantages but remains open until now \cite{Bavaresco2021,liuOptimalStrategiesQuantum2023}.
 Meanwhile, we uncover some unexpected results contrary to the conventional wisdom established for local estimations.
-The result of this Letter offers an intriguing pathway to surmount challenges in the realm of global estimations by leveraging powerful tools tailored for local estimations.
+The result of this Letter offers an intriguing pathway to surmount challenges in the realm of global estimations by leveraging powerful tools tailored in local estimations.